GH-ESD: Grounded Hypothesis-Driven Error Slice Discovery for Instance-Level Vision Tasks: Experiments

-We evaluate our method on three bias discovery benchmarks: (1) Waterbirds~\cite{sagawa2020distributionally}, which contains two error-prone slices used for bias evaluation: waterbirds on land and landbirds on water; (2) CelebA~\cite{liu2015deep}, where, following \cite{yenamandra2023facts}, we focus on the blonde hair classification task that exhibits a spurious correlation between gender and hair color (males with non-blonde hair, females with blonde hair); and(3)NICO++~\cite{zhang2023nico++}, where we simulate controlled spurious-correlation settings following FACTS~\cite{yenamandra2023facts} and evaluate under three correlation strengths—75\%, 90\%, and 95\%—representing increasing levels of spurious association between concepts and contexts.

-We employ \textbf{Precision@k} as our primary evaluation metric following ~\cite{yenamandra2023facts,eyuboglu2022domino}.
+We evaluate GH-ESD from four perspectives: (1) effectiveness on instance-level slice discovery, (2) ablation study of major components, (3) generalization to classical image-level bias benchmarks, and (4) practical utility via model repair.

+We compare GH-ESD against state-of-the-art slice discovery methods, including: (1) embedding-based methods: FD (Feature Discovery)~\cite{jain2022distilling}, Domino~\cite{eyuboglu2022domino}, and FACTS~\cite{yenamandra2023facts}; (2) interpretability-based methods: LADDER~\cite{ghosh2025ladder}, ViG-FACTS~\cite{marani2024vigbias}, B2T (Bias-to-Text)~\cite{kim2024b2t}, and ViG-B2T~\cite{marani2024vigbias}.
+These approaches were originally designed for image-level bias analysis and do not explicitly or intrinsically support instance-level error slice discovery.
+To evaluate the proposed instance-level framework, we adapt FACTS~\cite{yenamandra2023facts} by converting bounding box predictions to image-level labels—if any bounding box in an image has an error, the entire image is marked as erroneous.
+HiBug~\cite{chen2023hibug} and HiBug2~\cite{zhao2025hibug2} aggregate instance errors to image-level and can be adapted to extract tags for objects.
+We therefore compare the adapted FACTS*, HiBug* and HiBug2 on GESD.
+HiBug and HiBug2 originally used GPT-3.5-Turbo and GPT-4o.
+We reproduced them with GPT-5.2 to avoid underestimating these baselines, while preserving their original algorithms.

+Our GH-ESD implementation employs Gemini-2.5-Pro as LLM and Qwen2.5-VL-7B as VLM, selected for a trade-off between performance and efficiency (the influence of selecting different models is evaluated in supplementary Sec.~S3.1).
+Prompts of GH-ESD are provided in supplementary Sec.~S1.1.

+Error slices can be described at different levels of granularity, so predicted and ground-truth slices may split or merge and do not correspond one-to-one.
+Consequently, recall becomes sensitive to the slice matching criteria, and prior work~\cite{yenamandra2023facts,eyuboglu2022domino} primarily evaluates slice discovery using Precision@k.
 This metric measures the precision of the top-k retrieved samples for each ground-truth error slice.
 Formally, for a ground truth slice $S_{gt}$ and predicted slice $S_{pred}$, Precision@k is defined as:

-where $S_{pred}^{(k)}$ represents the top-k samples in the candidate slice ranked by confidence scores.
-Following prior work, we set $k=10$ for all experiments, or the actual size if the slice has fewer than 10 samples.
+where $S_{pred}^{(k)}$ represents the top-k samples in the slice ranked by hypothesis matching scores.
+Following prior work, we set $k=10$ by default, or the actual size if the slice has fewer than 10 samples.